“Deal With Her Privately”: Woman Returns Home To Find Helper Preparing Meat for Herself, SA Divided

 • A woman shared a clip detailing that she returned home shortly after she had left for work, only to find her new part-time helper, grilling meat and preparing veggies

-• She expressed her shock and disappointment, sharing that she hadn’t permitted her disappointment, she waited for her to leave, and then cooked a meal for just herself
+• She expressed her shock and disappointment, sharing that she wasn't happy that the lady waited for her to leave, and then cooked a meal for just herself

-• The video sparked a huge debate among social media users who were divided among social media users, with some defending the helper while others felt she should have asked first.
+• The video sparked a huge debate among divided social media users, as some defended the helper, while others felt she should have asked first

 TikTok users agreed that a helper was wrong for cooking a full meal without asking